 Where is Barolin Rocks dive site?

-Barolin Rocks is a scuba diving site located in Coral Cove.
+Barolin Rocks is a scuba diving site located in Coral Cove in Queensland (Australia).
 It takes about 15 minutes to drive there from Bundaberg, which is 300km north of Brisbane (4.5-hour drive).

 The map above is to illustrate our dives but is not precise.